jwiegley/notes/download.md

 - [Haskell Platform](#platform): Installs GHC, Cabal, and some other tools, along with a starter set of libraries in a global location on your system.

-These options make different choices as to what elements are installed *globally* across your system and which ones are maintained in project-specific environments.
-Global installations allow sharing across users and projects, but at the cost of potentially inflexible dependency coupling between separate projects.
-Sandboxes are usually suggested to avoid this coupling.
-This is possible with both Minimal and the Platform -- although the latter can run into trouble with conflicts against the globally installed platform packages -- while it is the fundamental operating mode for Stack.
+These options make different choices as to what is installed globally on your system and what is maintained in project-specific environments.
+Global installations allow more sharing across users and projects, but at the cost of potential conflicts between projects.
+To avoid these conflicts, each option has a lightweight *sandboxing* feature that creates largely self-contained, per-project environments.
+With Minimal you can optionally sandbox the libraries, avoiding most conflicts.
+Stack sandboxes the compiler, tools and libraries, so avoids nearly all kinds of conflicts between projects.
+With Platform you can also optionally sandbox libraries, but not the globally installed platform libraries.

 For information on other platforms and methods, please see the section on [third party installers](#other).